konst8/Bodiless-JS/Development/Contributing.md

-# Contributing to Bodiless-JS
+# Contributing to BodilessJS

-Bodiless-JS is an open source project being actively developed at Johnson & Johnson.
+BodilessJS is an open source project being actively developed at Johnson & Johnson.
 We welcome contributions from the community, and are committed to transparency.